aasparks/cryptopals-py-rkt/readme.md

 #### 14. Byte-at-a-time ECB Decryption (Harder) - :ballot_box_with_check:

+The python solution to this one is much cleaner and way, way faster.

 #### 15. PKCS#7 Padding Validation - :ballot_box_with_check:

+I did this one with challenge 9.
+I don't understand why the separated the two functions.

 #### 16. CBC Bitflipping Attacks - :ballot_box_with_check: